loitonyngo/WheeledLab/README.md

 ## NEW General Workflow F1TENTH Time Trial and Overtaking

 The addition of this fork have been the new time trial and overtaking.
+It was built with the intention of being compatible with the maps from the [ForzaETH Race Stack](https://github.com/ForzaETH/race_stack) (i.e. maps information).

 Before running any training, is it important to check the config file f1tenth_config.yaml (source/wheeledlab_tasks/wheeledlab_tasks/f1tenth/config/f1tenth_config.yaml)